 - Just a few ingredients are needed and in about 20 minutes, this healthy side dish will be on the table.

-- With a few simple ingredient changes, you can easily convert this to a no sugar added recipe that is low carb and keto.
+- With a few simple ingredient changes, you can easily convert the sauce into a no sugar added recipe that is low carb and keto.

 - If you love pan fried vegetables, you will want to try my Sautéed Radishes or Fried Cabbage and Onions.